GabrielSousaM/The-Sun/README.md

 # The-Sun
- A little animation of the sun rotating
+ A little animation of the sun rotating with HTML and CSS